gsauthof/pronto-ccf/README.md

 windows-only tools, which I couldn't find online, anymore, as of 2022.

-There was the 'tonto' project which looks like it supports some kind of CCF extraction feature.
-However, it's written in a kind of lasagna code style and its project page is also gone.
-Also, it's probably hard to get going since it's written in Java.
+There is the [tonto][8] project which looks like it supports some kind of CCF extraction feature.
+However, it's kind of hard to say just by looking at the code.
+It's probably hard to get going since it was written in Java, decades ago, since the Java ecosystem changed much.

 There is [IrScrutinizer][3] which is a Java GUI applications that supports importing/exporting into various IR code formats,